 From Earth, the ISS appears as a bright star that steadily moves across the sky.
 It can often be seen from Melbourne, for example at:

-The Station will appear in the north-west and travel across to the south-east, passing above bright Venus.
+The Station will appear in the west near bright Jupiter and travel across to the south-east, passing very close to Alpha Centauri.

 Predictions of when to see the ISS can be obtained from the Heaven's Above website.

 On this Day